RyanReschak/Stingray-Simulation/README.md

 # Known Issues
 - If you run a gazebo instance and then close it, it may still be running in the background.
 Kill the gzserver and gzclient processes from the terminal if a new instance of gazebo wont load because of this.
 - Sometimes adding/deleting models into the world crashes gazebo.
+- Visualization of point clouds does not work with wall_following_v1.launch.
 <!---
 - The slam mapping feature has a bug related to its frame of reference, which results in maps that look placed on the plane disconnected.
 -->